-The Funeral Insurance or Final Expense Insurance scam comes to you in your mailbox.
+(with video below) The Funeral Insurance or Final Expense Insurance scam comes in your mailbox.
 It is a fake burial insurance for seniors program, "approved" by the Government.

 Scammers design and send countless post cards to neighborhoods populated by the elderly.
 The card informs the recipient “an approved senior final expense program is now available, to help pay for the senior’s final expenses." (aka funeral).

 The card also mentions that the program could get the qualifying seniors up to $15,000!
 Indeed, the call to action is at the end of the card, stating: “It is your legal right as a taxpayer to receive all the information available to you.
 You must complete this request form within 5 days.”
 Seniors fall for this and are required to pay not only a “small” application fee, but also to give all their personal information.

 Watch the video below to see what thousands of seniors are reporting to us - did you receive any of these envelopes?